Nilsen84/lunar-client-qt/README.md

 Here's a repository containing some useful java agents that you might want to use: https://github.com/Nilsen84/lunar-client-agents
 If you're familiar with java bytecode feel free to write your own!

+## Launching without launcher
+A useful feature of this launcher is the ability to with the click of a button immediately get into lunar client without the hassle every time of having to be faced with a launcher interface.
+Launch Lunar Client Qt with the --nogui argument and you will be launched into lunar client using the options you have used in the previous launch.

 ## Windir spoofing
 Another feature is the spoofing/disabling of the windows directory for lunar client, which on most systems is "C:\WINDOWS".
 This allows the user to prevent lunar client from accessing the hosts file and the tasklists command, or to spoof these files.